Important Construction Updates About Our Campus Transformation — Read More

 With the opening of a dedicated CHARGE center in San Diego, California, we recognize the critical importance of accessibility for families on the West Coast.
 Our goal is to bridge this gap by providing CHARGE families with the exceptional, synchronized care their child needs.
 A coordinated team evaluation is conducted to assess each child’s individual needs and produce an ongoing care plan to help CHARGE patients based on input from all disciplines.

-What is CHARGE Syndrome?
+What Is CHARGE Syndrome?

 CHARGE Syndrome (CS) is a complex genetic syndrome with a known pattern of birth defects.
 Babies with CS often spend months in the hospital after birth and undergo numerous surgeries and other treatments.
 They often have swallowing, breathing problems, hearing loss, vision loss, and balance impairment which can cause communication delays, because of birth defects.
 Despite these obstacles, children with CS that receive appropriate comprehensive care, often surpass medical, physical, educational, and social expectations.